Burleigh Waters

 The educational profile of Burleigh Waters exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 25.9% among residents aged 15+, surpassing the Rest of Qld average of 20.6%.
-Bachelor degrees are most prevalent at 18.6%, followed by postgraduate qualifications (4.7%) and graduate diplomas (2.6%).
-Vocational credentials are also prominent, with 38.3% of residents aged 15+ holding such qualifications – advanced diplomas account for 12.8% while certificates make up 25.5%.
+The area's educational profile is notable regionally, with university qualification rates at 25.9% of residents aged 15+, surpassing the Rest of Qld average of 20.6%.
+Bachelor degrees are most common at 18.6%, followed by postgraduate qualifications (4.7%) and graduate diplomas (2.6%).
+Trade and technical skills are prominent, with 38.3% of residents aged 15+ holding vocational credentials – advanced diplomas at 12.8% and certificates at 25.5%.

-Educational participation is high, with 28.4% currently enrolled in formal education.
+Educational participation is high, with 28.4% of residents currently enrolled in formal education.
 This includes 10.5% in primary education, 7.9% in secondary education, and 4.4% pursuing tertiary education.
-Burleigh Waters has three schools with a combined enrollment of 3,447 students, demonstrating above-average socio-educational conditions (ICSEA: 1064).
+Burleigh Waters's three schools have a combined enrollment reaching 3,447 students as of the latest data.
+The area demonstrates above-average socio-educational conditions (ICSEA: 1064).
 Education provision is balanced with two primary and one secondary school serving distinct age groups.
-The area functions as an education hub with 22.8 school places per 100 residents – significantly higher than the regional average of 11.5 – attracting students from surrounding communities.
+As an education hub, the area offers 22.8 school places per 100 residents – significantly higher than the regional average of 11.5 – attracting students from surrounding communities as of the current statistics available.

 Frequently Asked Questions - Education